IlievskiV/IlievskiV.github.io/_blog/2024-08-12-llms-for-recsys.md

 ---
 layout: single
 title: "Beyond Personalization: How LLMs are Revolutionizing Recommendation Systems"
-excerpt: ""
+excerpt: "Walkthrough over the recommendation system landscape using LLMs"
-description: "We learn how the large language models (LLMs) are shifting the recommendation systems landscape"
+description: "We learn how the large language models (LLMs) are shifting the recommendation systems (RecSys) landscape with a particular attention on the P5 model."
 date: 2024-08-12 09:00:00
 classes: wide
 author_profile: true